Lower Bounds on the Probability of a Finite Union of Events: Main Results

 Denoting $\lKAT$ as the KAT bound in (\ref{KAT_bound}), we can see that the KAT bound is a lower bound which is established in terms of only $\{\alpha_i\}$'s and $\{\gamma_i\}$'s.
 Thus, $\lKAT\in\mathscr{L}$.
 One should note that for a given family of events $\{A_i, i=1,\ldots,N\}$, the $a_i(k)$'s can be obtained from their definition in (\ref{def_aik}).
 However, this does not mean that for each feasible point $\{a_i(k)\}$ of the LP problem (\ref{LP_KAT}), there exists a corresponding family of events $\{A_i, i=1,\ldots,N\}$ .
-In particular, for the solution of (\ref{LP_KAT}), it is possible that a family of events $\{A_i, i=1,\ldots,N\}$ can never be constructed.
+In particular, for the solution of (\ref{LP_KAT}), it is possible that a family of events $\{A_i, i=1,\ldots,N\}$ can never be constructed; this is illustrated in the following example.

 \begin{example} Considering a finite probability space (where atoms $\omega$ are reduced to elementary outcomes), shown as System V in Table \ref{table_sysV}, we have The KAT solution $\{a_i(k)\}$ for $\lKAT=0.3833$ is obtained only at the following optimal feasible point of (\ref{LP_KAT}):